-Some parents get help with childcare costs through the childcare element of Working Tax Credits (WTC) which is paid by HMRC; this is a means tested allowance which can pay up to a maximum of 70% of the childcare costs for one child.
+Some parents get help with childcare costs through the childcare element of Working Tax Credits (WTC) or Universal Credit (UC) which is paid by HMRC; this is a means tested allowance which can pay up to a maximum of 75% of the childcare costs for one child.

 But you will be better off financially by claiming the funded 15 hours if your 2 year old is eligible.
 For the 15 hours per week over a 38 week period (maximum entitlement allowed), your childcare would be 100% paid for by the funded childcare scheme.

-Parents of funded 2 year olds cannot claim the WTC element on any of the funded 15 hours a child receives, as these hours are already paid in full on your behalf.
-However, if an eligible child attends for more than 15 hours, then you can still claim the Working Tax Credits (WTC) on any extra hours after the 15 funded hours.
+Parents of funded 2 year olds cannot claim WTC or UC element on any of the funded hours a child receives, as these hours are already paid in full on your behalf.
+However, if a parent has charges to pay for such as extra hours the child attends for, food and so, then a parent can claim the WTC and UC on anything they pay for regarding childcare costs.